Chiropractic Care for TMJ Pain

 However, sometimes our TMJs can become painful or symptomatic, this is often referred to as a TMJ disorder.
 These symptoms can be of arthrogenic (the joint, disc etc) or myogenic (muscular) in nature.
 However, often these two are paired in a large portion of TMJ disorders, especially when they are chronic or ongoing.

 There are factors which have shown to increase the likelihood of developing a TMJ disorder.
-Some of these factors include habitual clenching, grinding, occlusal issues, central nervous system sensitivity and more.
+Some of these risk factors include habitual clenching & grinding, poor occlusion, central nervous system sensitivity, certain personality traits and more.

 What symptoms can be involved in TMJ disorders?